 Stir and bring to a simmer, cook until the sugars are dissolved.

-Pour the hot brine over the cucumbers and onions and let sit in the bowl for an hour
+Pour the hot brine over the cucumbers and onions and let sit in the bowl for one hour

-Put the pickles in your container and refrigerate.
+Put the pickles in the sterilized jars and refrigerate.
 These will stay for 3 weeks.

-These Bread and Butter Pickles make a nice addition to a cheese and bread plate, add some dry salami and some veggies for a appetizer or even for a light meal.
+These Crispy Sweet Bread and Butter Pickles make a nice addition to a cheese and bread plate, add some dry salami and some veggies for an appetizer or even for a light meal.
+My preference for eating these pickles, it would be straight out of the jar!